lp-Recovery of the Most Significant Subspace among Multiple Subspaces with Outliers: Additional Theory

 \end{example}

-\subsection{Local $\ell_p$ Subspaces for Probabilistic Settings with a Single Subspace}
+\subsection{Local \boldsymbol{$\ell_p$} Subspaces for Probabilistic Settings with a Single Subspace}

-We exemplify how to use the conditions of \S\ref{sec:conditions} in a probabilistic setting with a single underlying subspace.
-We first assume inliers sampled from a boundedly supported spherically symmetric measure within a $d$-subspace $\rmL^*_1$ and outliers sampled from a boundedly supported spherically symmetric distribution on $\reals^D$.
-In some cases we even significantly relax the assumptions on $\mu_0$ and $\mu_1$.
+We exemplify how to use the conditions of \S\ref{sec:conditions} in a probabilistic setting of i.i.d.~samples from a uniform HLM measure with a single underlying subspace (i.e., $K=1$).
+More precisely we assume that $\mu_0$ and $\mu_1$ are uniform on $\mathbb{S}^{D-1}$ and $\mathbb{S}^{D-1}\cap \rmL^*_1$ respectively, where $\rmL^*_1 \in \GDd$ is fixed, and sample i.i.d.~inliers from $\mu_1$ and i.i.d.~outliers from $\mu_0$ (instead of using mixture weights).

-For any $p>0$, we determine whether $\rmL^*_1$ , which is the global $\ell_0$ subspace w.o.p., is also a local $\ell_p$ subspace w.o.p.
+Since $K=1$, $\rmL^*_1$ is both the most significant subspace and the global $\ell_0$ subspace w.o.p.
+For any $p>0$, we determine whether $\rmL^*_1$ is also a local $\ell_p$ subspace w.o.p.
 Our proofs appear in \S\ref{sec:proofs_local_global_lp}.